 How do I transfer to another university?

 Many schools use the Common Application for transfer students.
 Consult its website to determine if your prospective schools use the Common Application.
 If they don't, then go to the website of each school and look for information about transferring, most likely on the admissions page.
 Whether you use the Common Application or fill out a school-specific one, you will probably need a university official to complete some part of the application.
-Call the A&S Office of Academic Services at 615-343-3141 to make an appointment with Associate Dean Yollette Jones for assistance with this portion of your transfer application.
+Call the A&S Office of Academic Services at 615-343-3141 to make an appointment with an Associate Dean for assistance with this portion of your transfer application.

 How can I get credit for a summer course at another college?

 You can find detailed instructions on the University Registrar's "Transfer Credit" page.
 You must be in good standing to seek approval for summer work elsewhere.
 Summer work elsewhere cannot count toward AXLE or grade replacement.

 How can I get academic credit for a summer internship?